 Most people buy for emotional reasons, this is why using post-click landing page images to connect with your visitors helps increase conversion rates.
 If you can tap into your visitors’ emotions with the help of the images you use on the page, you have a better chance of convincing them to click the call to action button, this is exactly what Care’s landing page featured above does.

 You can also showcase smiling people on your post-click landing page to invoke an emotional response in your visitors.
-When visitors see a human face, your brand becomes humanized and its credibility increases visitors this happens because visitors feel confident that you’re not trying to hide behind your product.
+When visitors see a human face, your brand becomes humanized and its credibility increases because visitors feel confident that you’re not trying to hide behind your product.

 Sure, your visitors are buying a product but they are buying a product from a human, so they’ll trust your product more when you form a human connection with them.